miguelceja/grunt-starter/README.md

 ### JS

-Prefix your JS files with an underscore and save them to `js/` folder, like the `_header.js` and `_footer.js`.
+Prefix your JS files with an underscore and save them in the `js/` folder (`_header.js` and `_footer.js` are already there as examples).
 Concat will first combine all js files starting with an underscore to `js/app.js` and then Babel will compile down into `js/build/app.min.js`.
 So make sure you don't direclty edit `js/app.js`.

 ### CSS/Sass